pdf icon

 Revoke MDM

-Note:The data once deleted cannot be backed up.
+Note:The data once deleted cannot be restored.

 Factory reset device